Are you looking for a SurveyMonkey alternative? You might be curious to know how WPForms matches up against SurveyMonkey.

 WPForms is a modern WordPress form builder that focuses on usability and simplicity.

-And to help you get started when you install and activate the plugin, we have created the WPForms challenge, which guides you through creating your first form, so you can get a feel for how easy it is to get a form up and running on your site – all in under five minutes.
+And to help you get started when you install and activate the plugin, we have created the WPForms challenge.
+It guides you through creating your first form, so you can get a feel for how easy it is to get a form up and running on your site, all in under five minutes.

-WPForms comes with pre-designed templates that have all the form fields you need to get your form started.
-And while SurveyMonkey has tons of survey templates to choose from, that’s all they have.
+WPForms comes with over 500 pre-designed templates that have all the form fields you need to get your form started.
+And while SurveyMonkey has tons of survey templates to choose from, that’s all it has.

 On the other hand, WPForms has templates for any kind of form you can think of, including survey forms.
 From RSVPs to job applications, support ticket forms to donation forms, WPForms has it all.

-Accessing WPForms’ pre-made templates is easy since they are found right in the WPForms Form Editor.
+Accessing WPForms’ pre-made templates is easy since they’re found right in the WPForms builder.

-When you want to add a new field to your form, use the drag and drop functionality.
-Just drag the field you want from the left hand panel to your form on the right hand side.
+When you want to add a new field to your form, use the drag-and-drop functionality.
+Just drag the field you want from the left-hand panel of the builder to your form on the right-hand side.